 Total Seconds on Page.

-This is a good way to gauge the user’s interest level and contextuality before sending a piece of information or an offer across to a user.
-Most times, waiting until the user has spent a considerable amount of time on the page can be a better way to maintain context.
+This is a good way to gauge visitor interest and contextuality before sending a piece of information or an offer via Lightbox.
+Oftentimes, waiting until a visitor spends a considerable amount of time on site is a strategic way to maintain context.

-Max Displays Per Session.
-By using the maximum displays per session rule, you can restrict the displaying of the Lightbox to just once per user session.
-This prevents users from seeing a popup again and again or having to close the same content repeatedly, which is a definite no no for a good user experience.
+With a Maximum Displays per Session rule, you can restrict a Lightbox display to once per session.
+This prevents visitors from seeing a repeat popup or having to close the same content repeatedly, which can create a poor user experience.

-Any personalized lightbox solution must offer a good degree of analytics to end users.
+Any personalized Lightbox solution must offer a good degree of analytics to end-users.
 Being able to see the number of clicks, closes, submissions and conversions is essential.
-Device based analytics and geography based analytics can also help you improve how you use online behavioral targeting to personalize lightboxes.
+Device-based analytics and geography-based analytics can also help improve online behavioral targeting with personalized Lightboxes.